grant-TraDA/NLP-2022W/PROJECTS/mop_probing_ecomm/readme.md

 ---

 ## Libraries
-- [Hugging Face](https://huggingface.co/) [Wolf et al.2019]: A great library with many pretrained language models, such as: `bert-base-cased` or `xml-roberta-base`.
+- [Hugging Face](https://huggingface.co/) [Wolf et al.2019]: A great library with many pretrained language models, such as: `bert-base-cased` or `xlm-roberta-base`.
 - [SentenceTransformers](https://www.sbert.net/) [Reimers et al.2019]: A library designed for easy computing of sentence embeddings using Hugging Face transformers under the hood.
 It also provides ready-to-use functions for their fine-tunning.
+- [SentEval](https://github.com/facebookresearch/SentEval) [Conneau et al.2018]: SentEval is a library for evaluating the quality of sentence embeddings.
+They include a suite of 10 probing tasks which evaluate what linguistic properties are encoded in sentence embeddings.

 ---

-## Dataset
+## Datasets
-**Web Data Commons - Training Dataset and Gold Standard for Large-Scale Product Matching** - the dataset consists of pairs of offers grouped into four categories: `Computers`, `Cameras`, `Watches`, `Shoes`.
+- **Web Data Commons - Training Dataset and Gold Standard for Large-Scale Product Matching** - the dataset consists of pairs of offers grouped into four categories: `Computers`, `Cameras`, `Watches`, `Shoes`.
 Each pair of offers is either a `positive` pair (both offers regard the same product) or a `negative` pair (two different products).
 Please, note that offers within negative pairs regard different products but still, of the same product category (e.g. two different cameras) only.

 To learn more about the dataset visit the website: [WDC dataset](http://webdatacommons.org/largescaleproductcorpus/).

+- **Natural dataset** (Quora Question Pairs) - the dataset consists of pairs of questions and a corresponding true label (whether the two questions have the same meaning).
+All of the questions are the genuine examples from Quora.
+In the Project #2, the dataset poses a natural point of reference for results of probing tasks since it does not contain complex words (such as model series etc.).
+We used only a subset of the dataset (`pd.sample` function with `random_state=42`), a function `get_natural_dataset` to obtain exactly the same dataset is located in `./source/load_data/natural_ds/load_natural_ds`.

+You can find the dataset at [Kaggle](https://www.kaggle.com/competitions/quora-question-pairs/data?select=train.csv.zip)

 ---